rodruizronald/go-quitter/blog.md

 For example, let's consider a Go program that forks 20 goroutines from the main routine, and each of them creates another 20 goroutines, and so on.
 With so many goroutines running in the background, it becomes crucial to implement a reliable mechanism for shutting down the program gracefully.
 When the main routine receives a termination signal, it needs to inform all the goroutines running in the background to exit gracefully.
 This can be achieved using channels and signals, which are core features of the Go programming language.

-This post introduces [go-quitter](https://github.com/rodruizronald/go-quitter), a tool designed to send a quit signal to goroutines, allowing them to perform necessary cleanup tasks and save their states.
+This post introduces the [go-quitter](https://github.com/rodruizronald/go-quitter), a tool designed to send a quit signal to goroutines, allowing them to perform necessary cleanup tasks and save their states.
 When using go-quitter, the program will wait for a set amount of time before exiting, ensuring that all necessary tasks are completed while avoiding indefinite locks.
 Additionally, go-quitter can identify routines that fail to return.
 This feature is particularly useful for debugging and identifying potential issues in the code.

-Overall, go-quitter is a useful solution for managing background processes in Go programs and ensuring they gracefully exit when necessary.
+Overall, the go-quitter is a useful solution for managing background processes in Go programs and ensuring they gracefully exit when necessary.

 Before jumping into the go-quitter, we will cover some of the synchronization primitives that the Golang library provides, such as channels, signals, waiting groups, and error groups, to understand better how these are used when building a graceful shutdown mechanism.
 A good understating of them is also relevant since the go-quitter is built on top of them.